cgoncalves94/piazza-backend/README.md

 ## Project Description

 The Piazza backend, developed using Node.js and Express, acts as the core logic for the Piazza social media platform.
 This backend, a vital component of our full-stack application, offers RESTful API services, combining secure, scalable, and efficient server-side operations with a MongoDB database.
 As part of the Cloud Computing Concepts module at Birkbeck University, this project not only demonstrates modern cloud application development techniques but also integrates seamlessly with our frontend.
-For a comprehensive view of the entire application, visit the frontend repository at [https://github.com/cgoncalves94/piazza-frontend].
+For a comprehensive view of the entire application, visit the [frontend repository](https://github.com/cgoncalves94/piazza-frontend).

 ## Key Features